 Courtney’s SandCastle Universally Accessible Playground

-Courtney’s SandCastle is a universal playground, which serves children of all abilities, and is especially designed for children with physical, mental and sensory disabilities.
+Courtney’s SandCastle is a free public universal playground, which serves children of all abilities, and is especially designed for children with physical, mental and sensory disabilities.
 Courtney’s SandCastle is named for Courtney Faye Smith who has been confined to a wheelchair because of a rare muscular degenerative disease – Spinal Muscular Atrophy.
 When Courtney and her friends visited local parks together, she was unable to participate because of her disabilities as are some 18,000 other children in Orange County with disabilities.
 Courtney’s family friend, Lori Shelton, envisioned a park in Orange County for children with special needs.
 With her son Spencer Shelton-Jenks by her side they named the park inspired by their friend Courtney.

 The San Clemente Junior Woman’s Club, the San Clemente Beaches & Parks Foundation, the City of San Clemente came together in 2004 to design and build a universally accessible playground.
 It was originally planned for Richard Steed Park in San Clemente, but is now part of the Vista Hermosa Sports Park & Aquatics Center.
 The playground was designed by Richard Fisher (who built many of the West’s premier universally accessible and traditional parks), and Summers/Murphy & Partners Inc.